visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

     The DeletePlotDatabaseKeyframe function removes a database keyframe from a specific plot.
-A database keyframe represents the database time state that will be used at a given animation frame when VisIt's keyframing mode is enabled.
+A database keyframe represents the database time-state that will be used at a given animation frame when VisIt's keyframing mode is enabled.
 The plotIndex argument is a zero-based integer that is used to identify a plot in the plot list.
 The frame argument is a zero-based